bpolaszek/webpush-bundle/README.md

 # Webpush Bundle

-This bundle leverages [minishlink/web-push](https://github.com/web-push-libs/web-push-php) library to associate your Symfony users with Webpush subscriptions.

-This way you can integrate push messages into your app to send notifications.
+This bundle allows your app to leverage [the Web Push protocol](https://developers.google.com/web/fundamentals/push-notifications/web-push-protocol) to send notifications to your users' devices, whether they're online or not.

+With a small amount of code, you'll be able to associate your [Symfony users](https://symfony.com/doc/current/security.html#a-create-your-user-class) to WebPush Subscriptions:

+* A single user can subscribe from multiple browsers/devices
+* Multiple users can subscribe from a single browser/device

+This bundle uses your own persistence system (Doctrine or anything else) to manage these associations.

 We assume you have a minimum knowledge of how Push Notifications work, otherwise we highly recommend you to read [Matt Gaunt's Web Push Book](https://web-push-book.gauntface.com/).

-## Use cases
+**Example Use cases**

 * You have a todolist app - notify users they're assigned a task
 * You have an eCommerce app: